vanjs-org/van/addons/van_cone/docs/API_REFERENCE.md

 ```

 ## `link(props, ...children)`
-A light wrapper around `van.tags.a` that add dynamic url generation for `routeName`, with url and query params to be used when generating the url with [navUrl](#navurlroutename-params---query), see below for more details.
+A light wrapper around `van.tags.a` that add dynamic url generation for `routeName`, with url and query params to be used when generating the url with [`navUrl`](#navurlroutename-params---query), see below for more details.
 It adds dynamic styling when `routeName` is the active route.
 Additional context can be provided to the component resolved by the router.
 For example, `link` could be used on a search results page to link to each item's and could optionally pass the item's data to the item page enabling the it to use the preloaded data instead of fetching it.

 ### arguments